-- 5.1 The draft plan contains no major proposals for implementation that will affect the service received by members of the public during 2016/17. - The key improvement activities that may affect the future service are based on reviewing parts of the service.
-When these reviews are complete and if there are proposed changes for implementation, proportional stakeholder consultation will be undertaken as appropriate and necessary. - 5.3 The plan also describes broad areas of improvement within the Service that do not impact on the service received by the public.
+- 5.1 The draft Plan contains no major proposals for implementation that will affect the service received by members of the public during 2016/17. - 5.2 The key improvement activities that may affect the future service are based on reviewing parts of the Service.
+When these reviews are complete then, subject to there being proposed changes for implementation, proportional stakeholder consultation will be undertaken as appropriate and necessary. - 5.3 The Plan also describes broad areas of improvement within the Service that do not impact on the service received by the public.
 These include changes to the way service delivery is supported.
 If and when these changes are considered to provide the necessary benefits the Service will proceed with implementation.